Blazemeter/CitrixPlugin/README.md

 ### Step

-#### Use template Blazemeter Citrix Recording
+#### Use template BlazeMeter Citrix Recording

 A Citrix Recording Template is available to ease the script creation.
-Click on Files → Templates... and select **Blazemeter Citrix Recording**.
+Click on Files → Templates... and select **BlazeMeter Citrix Recording**.

 The template will add below elements:

 ![alt text](images/template_test_plan.png "Citrix Template overview")

-#### Update portal connection informations in it
+#### Update portal connection information in it
 You need then to update in **UDV**:

 - citrix_portal_host to the Host name of your portal
 - citrix_app_name to the name of the application you want to test

-And in **UDV-Recording**:
+After that update authentication information in **UDV-Recording** section:

 - citrix_login to the login on portal
-- citrix_passord to the password on portal
+- citrix_password to the password on portal

-Note that since JMeter 5.1, the new parameterized template will make this step optional as those 4 informations will be required on template creation.
+**Note:** Since JMeter 5.1, the new parameterized template will make this step optional as those 4 fields will be required on template creation.

 If you do not want to use the template (this is not advised), you can add a Citrix Recorder by right-clicking on Test Plan → add → Non-Test Elements → Citrix Recorder.